-- 30. If at any time during the continuance of this Agreement, or after the determin- Arbitration. ation thereof, any dispute shall arise between the parties to these presents, or their successors respectively, concerning any breach or alleged breach by or on the part of the Company of this Agreement, or the sufficiency of any such breach to justify the Postmaster-General in putting an end to the same, or concerning any matters and things in anywise relating thereto, such dispute shall be referred to two arbitrators, one to be chosen from time to time by the Postmaster-General and the other by the Company; and if such arbitrators chould be company. if such arbitrators should at any time or times not agree on the matter or question referred to them, then such question in difference shall be referred by them to an umpire to be chosen by such arbitrators, before they proceed with the reference to them and the joint and concurrent award of the said arbitrators, or the separate award of the said umpire when the said arbitrators cannot agree, shall be binding and conclusive on both parties.
-Provided, that in case of either party failing to choose an arbitrator within two months after receipt of notice to arbitrate, or in case of the chosen arbitrators failing to choose an umpire within two months of their failure to agree, then the Chief Justice of the Colony of Victoria for the time being shall nominate an umpire, by writing under his head, whose award shall be fined and conclusive on all parties.
-And every such orbitrators hand, whose award shall be final and conclusive on all parties.
-And every such arbitration shall be held in Melbourne aforesaid. - 31.
-Any submission to arbitration in pursuance of this Agreement shall be made a Any reference to be Rule of the Supreme Court of the Colony of Victoria, pursuant to the Statute in that case made and provided, on the application of either party.
+30. If at any time during the continuance of this Agreement, or after the determin- Arbitration. ation thereof, any dispute shall arise between the parties to these presents, or their successors respectively, concerning any breach or alleged breach by or on the part of the Company of this Agreement, or the sufficiency of any such breach to justify the Postmaster-General in putting an end to the same, or concerning any matters and things in anywise relating thereto, such dispute shall be referred to two arbitrators, one to be chosen from time to time by the Postmaster-General and the other by the Company; and if such arbitrators should at any time or times not agree on the matter or question referred to them, then such question in difference shall be referred by them to an umpire to be chosen by such arbitrators, before they proceed with the reference to them and the joint and concurrent award of the said arbitrators, or the separate award of the said umpire when the said arbitrators cannot agree, shall be binding and conclusive on both parties.
+Provided, that in case of either party failing to choose an arbitrator within two months after receipt of notice to arbitrate, or in case of the chosen arbitrators failing to choose an umpire within two months of their failure to agree, then the Chief Justice of the Colony of Victoria for the time being shall nominate an umpire, by writing under his hand, whose award shall be final and conclusive on all parties.
+And every such arbitration of the latest and the latest arbitration of the latest arbitration. tion shall be held in Melbourne aforesaid.

+31. Any submission to arbitration in pursuance of this Agreement shall be made a Any reference to be Rule of the Supreme Court of the Colony of Victoria, pursuant to the Statute in that made a Rule of Court. case made and provided, on the application of either party.